How the Creeper Jeepers Began.

 Kevin Fox lives in Farmington and is still very active with the club serving on several committees and boards.
 He is married to Beth and works at a truck supply store.

 Roger Sterling lives in Bayfield and is still active with the club.
-He is the owner of Southwest Appliance and married to Christine.
+He is the owner of Southwest Appliance.

 Chris Stacey lives in Pagosa Springs and is still active with the club.
 He is married to Chrisie and is employed by Archuleta County.